 - Sensitivity to noise

 - Smell disorders

-While the most common causes of concussions are usually falls, this injury can easily occur during a motor vehicle accident if you hit your head on the steering wheel, the airbag, or strike your head against the headrest or window.
+While the most common cause of concussions is usually falls, this injury can easily occur during a motor vehicle accident if a person hits their head on the steering wheel, the airbag, or strikes their head against the headrest or window.